menu icon

 Does hot glue hurt succulents?

 The glue will burn the portion that it touches, but the rest of the succulent cutting will be just fine.
-I learned this trick from Garden Answer.
-She makes the most darling gardening creations.
+After a few weeks it will sprout new roots, making the hot glue easy to remove and you can plant the succulent someplace else.

-• Succulents like the sun.
-Make sure to place in a location that receives 6+ hours of daylight.
+Succulents like the sun.
+Ensure it is placed in a location that receives at least 6 hours of daylight.

 How do I repurpose the succulents when I'm done with the pumpkin centerpiece?